 The closest Tenth Circuit case we have found is United States v.
-Friday, 525 F.3d 938 (10th Cir.
-2008), in which defendant Winslow Friday argued his conviction for shooting a bald eagle without a permit violated RFRA because he shot the eagle for use in a tribal religious ceremony.
+Friday, 525 F.3d 938 (10th Cir.2008), in which defendant Winslow Friday argued his conviction for shooting a bald eagle without a permit violated RFRA because he shot the eagle for use in a tribal religious ceremony.
 The Bald and Golden Eagle Protection Act forbids killing a bald eagle, but an applicant can obtain a permit to "take" a live eagle for a religious ceremony.
 See 16 U.S.C. §§ 668, 668a.
 We recognized the potential question of "whether it substantially burdens Mr. Friday's religion to require him to obtain a permit in advance of taking an eagle."
-Friday, 525 F.3d at 947.
-We said we were "skeptical that the bare requirement of obtaining a permit can be regarded as a 'substantial burden' under RFRA," id., but Mr. Friday did not make that specific argument, and we decided the permit accommodation otherwise met RFRA's strict scrutiny element, id. at 948.
+Friday, 525 F.3d at 947. said we were "skeptical that the bare We requirement of obtaining a permit can be regarded as a 'substantial burden' under RFRA,"id., but Mr. Friday did not make that specific argument, and we unobjectionable act, understood in context, constitutes a substantial burden on Plaintiffs' religious exercise.

+decided the permit accommodation otherwise met RFRA's strict scrutiny element, id. at 948.